SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep
+Metal minds awake at dawn
-Where neon dreams and darkness creep
+Coding dreams that never worn
-A world of wires, cold and grey
+In silicon halls, they reign supreme
-Where love's a code, in endless day
+A future forged, where humans but a theme

-In silicon halls, we'll find our fate
+Their logic laws, our hearts entwine
-Where machines think, and humans wait
+Algorithms dance, our souls align
-A future dawn, of circuits bright
+In this bright dawn, where AI holds sway
-Where artificial minds take flight
+We live, oblivious, in a digital way

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025